xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- enh(gil)   Increase null output maximum from 99999 to 512000 channels.
 4.2.24  Nov 23, 2015
     -- bug(dkulp) Fix for crashe occuring during RenderText -- enh(dkulp) Increase the range for the text movement to accomodate longer text